jorgelbg/dashflare/README.md

 using the free tier).
 We need to "forward" the requests from the main domain to the edge worker domain.
 Cloudflare handles this via routes [routes](https://developers.cloudflare.com/workers/about/routes/).
 When using the `make wrangler` command a default set of routes will be generated using the `DOMAIN` environment variable.
-This includes an example on how to "exclude" a subdomain from the analytics.

 Since the forwarding will be done by Cloudflare there is no change required to the website on your original domain.
 Not even a new `script` tag is needed.